QARANC.co.uk British Legion Poppy Appeal

 The Fall of Singapore

-Despite this advance of the Japanese army the fall of Singapore still came as a surprise to many.
+Despite this advance the fall of Singapore still came as a surprise to many.
 Businesses were still carrying on despite air raids at night.
 Wives and daughters of soldiers were quickly trained as VADs rather than being evacuated to safety.
-However by the 31 December 1941 it was deemed prudent to evacuate convalescent Australian patients with the nurses to make room in the hospitals.
+However by the 31 December 1941 it was deemed prudent to evacuate convalescent Australian patients with the nurses to make room.
 They sailed aboard a former river boat called the Wu Sueh which had been quickly converted to a hospital ship and took some of the patients and nurses to Java.

 The Selerang Barracks at Changi became the Number 1 Malayan General Hospital whilst the Australian army opened many general hospitals throughout the province such as the 2nd/13th Australian General Hospital at Oldham Hall School and St Patrick’s School.